Seore287/P3D-Coursework/Game Design Document.md

 ### ​Levels and Locations
 1. Sparkling Peaks
    - Theme: Icy, crystalline environment.
    - Features: Players traverse slippery slopes, navigate crystalline caves, and face environmental hazards like falling icicles and strong winds.
-The level requires the use of Rex's 'Trail Dash' ability to maintain momentum and avoid hazards.
+The level requires the use of Talin's ability to maintain momentum and avoid hazards.
 The area includes both straightforward platforming and more complex, timing-based challenges.

 2. Radiant Abyss
    - Theme: Underground caverns illuminated by phosphorescent crystals.
    - Features: Floating platforms, gravity-defying puzzles, and energy currents challenge the player's spatial awareness.
-This level incorporates Rex's Phantom Pulse ability to interact with glowing crystals, activate switches, and defeat enemies.
+This level incorporates Talin's ability to interact with glowing crystals, activate switches, and defeat enemies.
 The cavernous environment is dark and mysterious, with the glow of the crystals guiding players through the labyrinthine paths.

 3. Luminous Jungle
    - Theme: A dense, bioluminescent rainforest.